sneas/x-ray/README.md

 </component-preview>
 ```

-Which provides the below result:
+Which provides the result below:

 ![Preview of Bootstrap 4 Alert Component](docs/bootstrap-alert.png)